magentabusiness/magentabusiness.github.io/docs/trendz/anomaly/save-to-tb.md

 ---
 layout: docwithnav-trendz
-title: Saving Telemetry To ThingsBoard
+title: Saving Telemetry To IoT Hub
 description: How to configure and manage saving anomaly detection telemetry data to ThingsBoard.
 ---